 If you like to share your photos, Google Photos also has a shared albums feature that multiple people can use at once.

 All of these features together with the fact that it’s free and storage is unlimited make this the iPhone transfer choice of literally millions of users.
+It’s also a fantastic way to organize digital photos across all your devices.

 OneDrive by Microsoft works much like Google Photos, but without the AI.
 Windows 10 users often default to it, as it comes pre-installed.
 It’s also officially part of Microsoft’s web version of MS Office.
 With it you can store photos and sync them across any mobile device, Windows or macOS computer, or even Xbox 360/Xbox One consoles.